A QUBO Formulation for the Generalized LinkedIn Queens and Takuzu/Tango Game: Takuzu and LinkedIn's Tango Problems

 \item Column regularity: there must be as many zeros as ones in each column (Fig. \ref{fig: Restrictions 2} c):

-\item Vertical repetition condition: there cannot be more than two zeros or ones in a row vertically.
-Therefore, for each group of 3 vertically consecutive cells, there can only be 1 or 2 ones, which implies that their associated variables can only add up to 1 or 2 (Fig. \ref{fig: Restrictions 2} a):
+\item Vertical repetition condition: there cannot be more than two zeros or ones in a row vertically, so every 3-cell vertical window must contain one or two ones (Fig. \ref{fig: Restrictions 2} a):

-\item Horizontal repetition condition: there cannot be more than two zeros or ones in a row horizontally.
-Therefore, for each group of 3 horizontally consecutive cells, there can only be 1 or 2 ones, which implies that their associated variables can only add up to 1 or 2 (Fig. \ref{fig: Restrictions 2} b):
+\item Horizontal repetition condition: there cannot be more than two zeros or ones in a row horizontally, so every 3-cell horizontal window must contain one or two ones (Fig. \ref{fig: Restrictions 2} b):

-\item Equal sign condition: If there is an '=' symbol between two cells, both cells must have the same value.
-These symbols can be between two cells horizontally or between two cells vertically (Fig. \ref{fig: Restrictions 2} d).
-There are $N_{He}$ horizontal symbols and $N_{Ve}$ vertical symbols.
-The $k$-th horizontal '=' is between positions $(I^{He}_k,J^{He}_k)$ and $(I^{He}_k,J^{He}_k+1)$, while the $k$-th vertical '=' is between positions $(I^{Ve}_k,J^{Ve}_k)$ and $(I^{Ve}_k+1,J^{Ve}_k)$.
-Therefore, for the horizontals, the following is satisfied
+\item Equal sign condition: if there is an '=' symbol between two cells, both cells must have the same value. \item Cross sign condition: if there is an 'x' symbol between two cells, both cells must have different values. \end{itemize}